 For such a small town, there are tons of different style hotels to stay in.
-You can pick a traditional Danish style hotel, a luxury hotel, or a quaint bed and breakfast.
-I stayed at the New Haven Inn and was in awe by the location and charm.
+You can pick a traditional Danish-style hotel, a luxury hotel, or a quaint bed and breakfast.
+I stayed at the New Haven Inn and was in awe of the location and charm.
 The New Haven Inn is a boutique-style hotel with only 12-rooms to occupy.
 There are options for balconies with fire pits, suites, and they even offer bikes that you can take at your convenience for free.

 Things to Do in Solvang

 Although small, there are tons of things to see in Solvang.
 Start on Alisal Road, the main road in town.
 This is where the big windmill is located – Solvang Windmill – and where you can access all of the quaint side streets.
 While you’re on Alisal Road don’t miss stopping at the Solvang Windmill, and if you’re up for it, you can even wine taste at the top with CrossHatch Winery.
 Next to the windmill is the Solvang Bakery, where you can go for freshly baked loaves of bread, sweets, and cakes; and next to that is Vinhus, a store full of wine and picnic supplies such as meats and cheeses.

 You’ll also want to make sure to venture down Copenhagen Drive, which branches off from Alisal Road.
 Copenhagen Drive is home to the impressive Christmas store, Edelweiss, and also home to many different restaurants and wine tasting rooms that are scattered along the street.

 Bars and Restaurants in Solvang